-Change Your Words, Change Your Mindset: A Simple Guide to Transforming Your Thinking
+Change Your Words, Change Your Mindset: A Simple Guide to Transforming Your Way of Thinking

 The Power of Words

-The words we use both in our thoughts and in conversation shape how we see the world, our experiences, and ourselves.
+The words we use, whether in our thoughts or conversations, shape how we view the world, our experiences, and ourselves.

-For example, simply changing the word “need” to “want” turns an obligation into a choice:
+For example, changing the word “need” to “want” can turn something that feels like an obligation into a choice:

 “I need to exercise.”